-3.2.
-Sea Ice
+3.3.
+Sea ice

 Sea ice mediates exchanges of heat, fresh water, and momentum between the atmosphere and ocean, and is itself impacted by both atmospheric and oceanic forcing.
-Monthly total sea ice extent (fig. 5a and b), defined as the sum of the area of the grid cells in which sea-ice concentration is greater or equal to 15%, is compared between the UH8to2 simulation and from a compilation of satellite observations, including the Scanning Multichannel Microwave Radiometer (SSMR), Special Sensor Microwave/Imager (SSM/I), and Special Sensor Microwave Imager/Sounder (SSMIS), processed using both bootstrap and NASA Team algorithms (Stroeve and Notz, 2018).
+Monthly total sea ice extent (Fig. 5a and b), defined as the sum of the area of the grid cells in which seaice concentration is greater or equal to 15%, is compared between the UH8to2 simulation and from a compilation of satellite observations for 2017-2020.
 In December through February, UH8to2 total sea ice extent closely follows observations, with the simulated and observed February maximum sea ice extent agreeing well.
 In March through June, the UH8to2 values are slightly larger than observed, while in August through October the simulated total sea ice extent is significantly lower than observed values.
-The UH8to2 mean September minimum is roughly 1.5×10^6 km2 or 1.8×10^6 km2 lower than that obtained from the bootstrap or NASA Team algorithms, respectively.
+The UH8to2 mean September minimum is roughly 1.5 $\times 10^6~km^2$ or 1.8 $\times 10^6~km^2$ lower than that obtained from the bootstrap or NASA Team algorithms, respectively.
 Using the standard error from each of the bootstrap and NASA Team time series to define the 95% significance level, the spring excess was only significant in May and June of 2018 and 2020, while UH8to2 values lie outside of the observational error bounds in August through October of all years.

-Over 2017-2020, satellite observations found a negative trend in total sea ice extent (fig. 5c).
+Over 2017-2020, satellite observations found a negative trend in total sea ice extent (Fig. 5c).
 This trend was represented well by the UH8to2 model, with the model trend lying between the two different estimates from the NASA and bootstrap algorithms.
 Anomalies from the seasonal means were also captured well by the model, with only small differences between the modeled and observed anomalies.

-Similarly, monthly-averaged sea ice concentration (fig. 6; over areas with at least 15% concentration) shows good agreement with SSM/I observations in April of 2020, however as the year progresses model ice is lost too quickly relative to observations.
+Similarly, maps of monthly-averaged sea ice concentration (Fig. 6; over areas with at least 15% concentration) shows good agreement with SSM/I observations in April of 2020, however as the year progresses model ice is lost too quickly relative to observations.
 By June 2020, the ice edge is realistic but concentrations are about 10% lower in the Pacific sector and in parts of the Eurasian basin south of 80° N. In September 2020, the UH8to2 ice edge has retreated further than in satellite observations, and ice concentration over the modeled ice cap is too low.
 In October 2020, UH8to2 concentrations are largely in agreement with observations but the ice edge is still somewhat less extensive in the central Arctic than in observations.
 By November 2020, the ice extent is very realistic but sea ice concentrations are biased low in the Eurasian basin south of 80° N. These biases appear in all years, but are most dramatic in 2020, which had the lowest summer sea ice extent of all four years in both the model and observations.